andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 |Function Tag|Description|
 |:-----------|:----------|
-|BACKSPACE	|Deletes the previous symbol
+|BACKSPACE	|Deletes the symbol before the caret position
 |COPY	|Copies selected text to the clipboard
 |CUT	|Cuts selected text and places it to the clipboard
-|DELETE	|Deletes symbol at the caret
+|DELETE	|Deletes the symbol after the caret position
 |DELETE_PARAGRAPH	|Deletes paragraph at the caret, or selected paragraphs
 |INSERT_LINE_BREAK	|Inserts a single line break
 |INSERT_TAB	|Inserts a TAB symbol